kayceesrk/kayceesrk.github.io/_posts/2015-10-27-profiling-the-stack.md

 In the [last
 post](http://kcsrk.info/ocaml/profiling/2015/09/23/bytecode-allocation-profiler/),
 I described a *flat* allocation profiler for OCaml 4.02 bytecode interpreter.
-In this post, I'll describe further developments which adds support for call stack information and better location information.
+In this post, I'll describe further developments which add support for call stack information and better location information.
 Lets dive straight to the
 usage: